goudreinette/blog/source/posts/2017-04-24-writing-a-lisp-survey-help-me-decide-what-to-tackle-next.md

+---
-    Title: Writing a Lisp: help me decide what to tackle next
+title: 'Writing a Lisp: help me decide what to tackle next'
-    Date: 2017-04-24T18:33:33
+tags:
-    Tags: Writing a Lisp, Survey
+    - Writing a Lisp
+    - Survey
+---

 Hi!
 My name is Rein van der Woerd. <br/>